Take a 1-min quiz to get a meal & workout plan Male Female

 • Thermogenesis.
 The process of burning calories to produce heat.

-When you create a calorie deficit, your body has to find a way to make up for the lost energy.
-One way it does is by tapping into stored fat reserves.
-As your body burns fat for energy, the fat cells that make up cellulite are reduced.
+When you create a calorie deficit, your body must find a way to make up for the lost energy.
+One way it does this is by tapping into stored fat reserves.
+As your body burns fat for energy, the fat cells that make up cellulite can be reduced.

 3. Topical Treatments